LOADING...

 She returns from her voyage around

-to analyze and interpret her own.
+the world to analyze and interpret her own.

 In grades VII and VIII she studies the American